SparkWorksnet/py-ecg-receiver/README.md

 * r : total duration of the recording in seconds
 * m : mqtt address in the format of `host:port`
 * t : mqtt topic prefix
+* i : influxdb address in the format of `scheme://host:port/database`

 ## Outputs